nhs-r-community/Webinars/README.md

 # Accessing Material

-If you are used to using Git and GitHub, you can clone this repository by cliciking on the green button.
+If you are used to using Git and GitHub, you can clone this repository by clicking on the green button.

-If you are unfamiliar with Git and GitHub, you can download zip files instead of cloning the repository, but clicking on the green button and selecting ‘Download zip file’ instead.
+If you are unfamiliar with Git and GitHub, you can download zip files instead of cloning the repository, by clicking on the green button and selecting ‘Download ZIP’ instead.

 <br>